Simultaneous supersingular reductions of CM elliptic curves: Introduction

 \subsection{Acknowledgements}

-We would like to thank Brian Conrad, Henri Darmon, Dick Gross, Jennifer-Jayne Jakob, Ilya Khayutin, Bjorn Poonen, Dinakar Ramakrishnan and Tomer Schlank for helpful discussions.
-Part of this work was carried out while Ph.~M.~was visiting the Department of Mathematics at Caltech, while M.~L.~was visiting the Einstein institute of Mathematics at the Hebrew University of Jerusalem, and while the authors were visiting the Hausdorff Research Institute during the program ``Dynamics: Topology and Numbers''.
+{We want to express our gratitude towards the referee, whose careful reading of the manuscript improved the exposition and helped us remove an inaccuracy present in a preliminary version of this article.
+We also thank Valentin Blomer, Farrell Brumley, Brian Conrad, Henri Darmon, Dick Gross, Jennifer-Jayne Jakob, Ilya Khayutin, Bjorn Poonen, Dinakar Ramakrishnan and Tomer Schlank for helpful discussions.
+Part of this work was carried out while Ph.M.~was visiting the Department of Mathematics at Caltech, while M.L.~was visiting the Einstein institute of Mathematics at the Hebrew University of Jerusalem, and while the authors were visiting the Hausdorff Research Institute during the program ``Dynamics: Topology and Numbers''.}